USAJOBS/ATP-Support/job-announcement-playbook/details/header.md

 The name of the agency that is posting the job announcement.

-Clicking **Learn more about this agency** shows the job seeker additional information including the agency details text and the agency careers page URL, as well as the agency contact information for this announcement.
+Clicking [Learn more about this agency] (../how-to-apply#agency-contact-information) shows the job seeker additional information including the agency details text and the agency careers page URL, as well as the agency contact information for this announcement.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">